jparkerweb/Bivariate/README.md

 |
 +---- `test_scripts` holds user defined configuration and tests used to instruct BackstopJS
 |
-+---- `engine_scripts` holds user defined Chromy scripts for interacting with the Chrome DOM before saving a screen shot
++---- `engine_scripts` holds user defined Puppeteer scripts for interacting with the Chrome DOM before saving a screen shot
 |
 +---- `bitmaps_reference_archive` holds archived *references* that can be restored and tested against